anirudhvoruganti96/defect/README.md

   ssim.py
   1. Select the frame which is to be compared and set the path to those files in the code, while keeping the img0045.jpg (base      image) as constant.
-  2  run the command python2 ssim.py
+  2. Run the command python2 ssim.py

   BgdSubtract.py